BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
-    Left 2, go up the stairs, hop down, and go down ledges to loop around to get on top of Crustle, Down 1, take the stairs to the left up, hop down, hop your way to the rightmost stairs, Right 3, Down 1.
+    Left 2, go up the stairs, hop up and around to get on top of Crustle, Down 1, take the stairs to the left up, hop down, hop your way to the rightmost stairs, Right 3, Down 1.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for Crustle 3 movements</a>
 </div>